Our Teachers

 JESSIKA VEZIAN

-She comes from a little town named Saint Georges Les Bains, next to Valence, in France.
-She lives in the Netherlands since 4 years.
+From a little town named Saint Georges Les Bains, next to Valence.
+In the Netherlands for 4 years.

 Why did you choose to teach French?
 French language opens up a whole range of other subjects: history, politics, art...
 And teaching allows you to meet different people from all over the world.

-What is your advice for a rapid progress?
-Re-read your courses notes (!), watch cool series in French.
+What is your advice to progress faster?
+Review your course notes (!), watch cool TV series in French.
 Don't be afraid to talk if you are travelling in France.
-French people can be impatient but they are very talkative so if you say a few words in French, they'll quickly be flattered and talk to you... for hours.
+French people can be impatient, but they are very talkative so if you say a few words in French, they'll quickly be flattered and talk to you... for hours.

 AGNES RICHARD

 Originally from Anjou, in the Loire Valley.
-She came in the Netherlands in August 2022, after 10 years in Vietnam.
+In the Netherlands since August 2022, after 10 years in Vietnam.

 Why did you choose to teach French?

-I chose to teach French, or rather just to teach, because I like to assist children in their discoveries, to question, to reflect and... to learn!
+I chose to teach French, or rather just to teach, because I like to assist children and adults in their discoveries, to question, to reflect and... to learn!

 What is your best memory with your students?
 My best memory as a teacher is to see children starting to speak French spontaneously after a few months of lessons, it's magic!

-What is your advice for a rapid progress?
+What is your advice to progress faster?
 For me, motivation is the key to success.
-This will comes from the learner, of course, but it is up to the teacher to offer fun and interactive learning that will allow the child (and the adult too) to stay motivated to learn while having fun.
+This will come from the learner, of course, but it is up to the teacher to offer fun and interactive learning that will allow the child (and the adult too) to stay motivated to learn while having fun.

 Aude GoolY